Be aware of PFAS on lakes and rivers

 The foam can form either naturally, from decomposing organic matter, or from pollution.

-Specific advisories are posted at Michigan.gov/pfasresponse.
+.
 They include bodies of water in Oscoda, Grayling, Rockford, Grand Rapids and Southeast Michigan.

 Not all foam has PFAS contamination.
 If it does, it’s likely to be bright white, lightweight, sticky, pile like shaving cream and blowing onto beaches.